 Healing Yoga for Cancer Survivorship is a gentle yoga program specifically designed to promote health and well-being for cancer patients and survivors.
-The DVD is divided into chapters of 5-10 minute practices with easy to follow instructions for proven practices including:

 - Setting an intention to focus the mind toward a goal for healing and set the tone for the practice